Ronald Rodgers: Target of Justice Department Inspector General investigation

 President Obama's pardon record during his first term in office has been described as "abysmal", with much of the fault placed on Mr. Rodgers.
 Mr. Rodgers was the target of a Justice Department Inspector General report in December 2012 that found that Rodgers fell "substantially short of the high standards to be expected of Department of Justice employees and of the duty he owed to the President of the United States."
 In particular, the report found that Rodgers misrepresented the facts to the White House of a commutation request from Clarence Aaron, a man serving a triple life sentence for facilitating a drug deal.
 The pardon attorney's advice to the president to deny the grant, even though the prosecutor and judge supported it, "was colored by his concern ... that the White House might grant Aaron clemency presently and his desire that this not happen," the report concluded.
 Mr. Aaron's case was widely reported in the public since at least 2008, and he was eventually freed by President Obama in December 2013.

 Military and other awards

-Mr. Rodgers’ military awards include the Legion of Merit, Meritorious Service Medal, and three Navy Commendation Medals.
+Rodgers’ military awards include the Legion of Merit, Meritorious Service Medal, and three Navy Commendation Medals.
 In 2004, he received the Criminal Division award for intra-departmental cooperation, and in 2006, he received a special achievement award from the Assistant Attorney General for the Criminal Division in recognition of service as Director of the Drug Intelligence Unit.